 - Murray, Paul D. (2004).
 Reason, truth and theology in pragmatist perspective.
 Leuven, Belgium: Peeters.

 Chapter in book

-- Murray, Paul D. (Forthcoming).
-Roman Catholic Theology and Ecumenism.
+- Murray, Paul D. (2018).
+Roman Catholicism and Ecumenism.
 In The Oxford Companion to Catholicism.
-Ayres, Lewis & Volpe, Medi-Ann Oxford: OUP.
+Ayres, Lewis & Volpe, Medi-Ann Oxford: Oxford University Press.

 - Murray, Paul D. (2017).
-In Search of a Way – Ecumenical Methodology.
-In The Oxford Companion to Ecumenism.
+In Search of a Way.
+In The Oxford Handbook of Ecumenical Studies.
 Wainwright, Geoffrey & McPartlan, Paul Oxford: OUP.

 - Murray, Paul D. (2013).
 On Celebrating Vatican II as Catholic and Ecumenical.
 In The Second Vatican Council: Celebrating Its Achievements and the Future.
 D’Costa, Gavin & Harris, Emma Bloomsbury.
 85-103.